GillisWerrebrouck/UGent_Computer-Vision-Project/README.md

 # Group 10

-Welcome on the repository of group 10's assignment for the course Computer Vision.
+Welcome on the repository of group 10's assignment for the course Computer Vision (Ghent University).
 In the sections below you can find instructions on how to setup and run the different assignments in this project.

 ## Paper
 The paper can be found in the directory `paper`.
 A built version can be found in `main.pdf`.